 Whether you are traveling solo, as a couple or with a group of girlfriends, THATLou is the perfect way to explore Paris’s grande dame of museums, learn a new thing or two about art and meet other travelers.
 With THATLou, you will see more of the Louvre than you probably ever knew existed.
 I know I did.
 Experiencing the Louvre from the perspective of an explorer rather than just a visitor helped break the barrier I felt between the museum and me.
 The Louvre now seems more manageable, and I’m inspired to return soon.

 Currently THATLou is offering treasure hunts that focus on different themes, such as wine and cheese, poisson

 /fish, animals and wheels in motion, for the spring and summer seasons, held on the first Sunday of the month from 2 p.m. to 5 p.m.
 Aside from the monthly general treasure hunts, THATLou will also be offering date night trips, kids’ trips and architecture trips, as well as other themed events.

 The cost for the event is 18 euros per person or 16 euros per person for two.
 There’s also a group rate of 15 euros for five people.

 THATLou on Twitter

-Editor’s note: Attention all Parisaholics: GG2P has a brand-new do-it-yourself walking tour of the Latin Quarter, also known as the 5th Arrondissement.
+: Attention all Parisaholics: GG2P has a brand-new do-it-yourself walking trip of the Latin Quarter, also known as the 5th Arrondissement.
 Get it while it’s hot!